 - Locate the first app you want to put into a folder

 - Drag the app to the lower left hand corner of the screen to the Create folder icon

 - A new folder is created on the screen - It can be named.
 Drag other icons into it.

 Any sound can be made into a ringtone.
 As long as you can get the sound into your computer

-If you are taking a couple of pictures to use for demonstration - I will email them to myself, this is faster than hooking the phone up to the computer and downloading the images.
+If taking a couple of pictures to use for demonstration - I will email them to myself, this is faster than hooking the phone up to the computer and downloading the images.